-Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: D) Continue to encourage the development of accessory dwelling units by waiving certain development impact fees.
-Promote the availability of these incentives in high resource areas to expand housing mobility opportunities for lower-income households Ongoing; add information on incentives to the City's website by December 2023, updating as needed, and mailing information to homeowners in high resource areas in January 2024 and every other year thereafter.
+Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: City Council review and adoption by September 2025.
+This timeline makes sense for Livermore because the City is comprehensively updating its General Plan, which is anticipated to be adopted in 2024/2025.
+Subsequently, the City will do the analysis and development fee update described above to reflect the new General Plan land use map and corresponding D) Continue to encourage the development of accessory dwelling units by waiving certain development impact fees.
+Promote the availability of these incentives in high resource areas to expand housing mobility opportunities for lower-income households infrastructure needs.
+Ongoing; add information on incentives to the City's website by December 2023, updating as needed, and mailing information to homeowners in high resource areas in January 2024 and every other year thereafter.
 Community Development Department - Planning Division General Fund Promote the development of 325 ADUs over the planning period, targeting at least 10 percent of those in high resource areas.
-(See Program 1.3.1.A) E) Create user-friendly, accessible, and multi-lingual information guides about standards and review processes for residential projects (ADUs, SB 9 projects, SB 35 and SB 330 streamlining, etc.).
-Make this information available on the City's website and at the Permit Center.
-By 2024.
-Update on an ongoing basis as needed Community Development Department - Planning Division General Fund n/a F) Improve internal systems for collecting, tracking, and analyzing housing project data to better understand housing development trends in Livermore and streamline annual State reporting requirements.
-By 2024 Community Development Department - Planning Division General Fund n/a
+(See Program 1.3.1.A) E) Create user-friendly, accessible, and multi-lingual information guides about standards and review processes for residential projects (ADUs, SB 9 projects, SB 35 and SB 330 streamlining, etc.) to improve housing mobility.
+Make this information available on the City's website, at the Permit Center, and in local gathering places in areas of need such as the Rincon Branch library.
+Make guides available on the City's website by December 2023.
+Update on an ongoing basis as needed Community Development Department - Planning Division General Fund n/a

+Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: F) Improve internal systems for collecting, tracking, and analyzing housing project data to better understand housing development trends in Livermore and streamline annual State reporting requirements.
+By December 2024 Community Development Department - Planning Division General Fund n/a